flokoe/website/content/posts/mastering-acls-once-and-for-all.md

 tune2fs -o acl /dev/sdXY
 ```

-## Waht exactly are ACLs
+## What exactly are ACLs

-Access Controll Lists (ACLs) allow for more fine-grained and flexible permissions for files and directories.
+Access Controll Lists allow for more fine-grained and flexible permissions for files and directories.

-Based on a draft for POSIX 1003.1e ACLs are kind of a Superset of standard linux permissions and should extend them without braking them.
+Based on a draft for POSIX 1003.1e ACLs are kind of a superset of standard linux permissions and should extend them without breaking them.

-They are especially useful if you have complex permission requqirements.
+They are especially useful if you have complex permission requirements.
 For example, you got a docroot of your Webapplication which is owned by `www-data` user (User of the webserver) and belongs to the group `developer`.
 Both have write access.
-No some Product owner needs read acces to log file of the appplication.
+The new product owner needs read acces to log file of the appplication.
 Now what?
-They dont have the same `uid` as the `www-data` user and adding them to the `developer` groups sound like a bad Idea too.
+She does not have the same `uid` as the `www-data` user and adding her to the `developer` group would be too permissive.

 This situation can be tricky as standard linux permissions only allow one user and one group, sure, you could make everythin read only to everyone but that would be a bad idea.
-With ACLs you can solve this situation and add the specificy suer with read only permissions to the docroot.
+With ACLs you can solve this situation and add the specificy user with read only permissions to the docroot.

-This is just a simple example, there are way more complex szenarios which can be solved by ACLs.
+This is just a simple example, there are way more complex scenarios which can be solved by ACLs.

-Even thou the draft never made it to an official release most Unixes implemented Access Controll Lists.
+Even though the draft never made it to an official release most Unixes implemented Access Controll Lists.

 ## Recap the Basics

-Before we dive in lets quickly recap how basic permissions on Linux work.
+Before we dive in let's quickly recap how basic permissions on Linux work.
 Linux gives us three entities for which we can manage permisions separately:

 - **U**ser (owner)
 - **G**roup (owner group)